MessagePigeon/client-student/README.md

 #### Windows

-1. Use Visual Studio open `/src-popup/windows/MessagePigeonClientStudentPopup.sln`
+1. Open `/src-popup/windows/MessagePigeonClientStudentPopup.sln` with Visual Studio
+2. DEVELOPING
+3. Compile the project in release mode
-2. Rename compiled exe to `popup-x86_64-pc-windows-msvc.exe`
+4. Rename compiled exe to `popup-x86_64-pc-windows-msvc.exe`
-3. Copy the compiled exe to `/src-tauri/bin`
+5. Copy the compiled exe to `/src-tauri/bin`

 #### Other System

 Not yet.
-To develop, we use arguments to pass popup message data.
+To develop, we use arguments to pass popup message data

 ```
 <popup binary file> --no-debug --title <Title> --message-start <Message Body> --message-end --close-delay <Close Delay Time (second)>